Integrating local energetics into Maxwell-Calladine constraint counting to design mechanical metamaterials: Collective Mode Relationships

-We formulate the observations from the previous section into two theorems.
-Proofs for both theorems are provided in the Appendix.
-First, the following theorem describes the general correspondence between the different types of modes: \begin{theorem} Suppose a system is described by the Hamilton in Eq.~\eqref{eq:hamiltonian}.
-Then the following is true: \begin{enumerate}[(i)] \item The ZDTs and SSSs are equivalent. \item The LZEFs are isomorphic to the LZMs, with each LZEF $\vbf^\mathrm{LZEF}$ coupling to a unique LZM $\vbu^\mathrm{LZM}$ according to the bijective map
+We formulate the observations from the previous section into the following theorem (proof provided in Appendix~\ref{app:proofs}): \begin{theorem} Consider a discrete elastic system described by the Hamiltonian in Eq.~\eqref{eq:hamiltonian}.
+The following statements are true: \begin{enumerate}[(i)] \item The ZDTs and SSSs are equivalent. \item The LZEFs are isomorphic to the LZMs, with each LZEF $\vbfLZEF$ coupling to a unique LZM $\vbuLZM$ according to the bijective map

 \end{enumerate} \end{theorem} We emphasize that in general, the LZEFs and LZMs span different subspaces of the $N_{\mathrm{dof}}$-dimensional node space.
-The precise correspondence between these two types of collective modes depends on the interplay of the system's geometric structure and its local energetic properties encoded in the susceptibility $\pdv{\vbu}{\vbf}$.
+The precise correspondence between these two types of collective modes depends on the interplay of the system's geometric structure and its local energetic properties encoded in the susceptibility ${\partial \vbu / \partial\vbf}$ (which is just the Hessian in disguise).

-In the previous section, we saw that for zero prestress and uniform stiffness, the LZEFs and LZMs were identical -- each LZEF couples to a displacement along a parallel LZM [Eq.~\eqref{eq:LZMLZEFzimple}].
-While this case is especially simple, it can be shown that such mode equivalence generalizes to a much broader class of systems described by the following theorem: \begin{theorem} Suppose the elastic response of a discrete material is described by the Hamilton in Eq.~\eqref{eq:hamiltonian}.
-Define the prestress matrix $\bT$ with elements
+In the previous section, we saw that for zero prestress and uniform stiffness, the LZEFs and LZMs were identical -- each LZEF coupled to a displacement along a parallel LZM [Eq.~\eqref{eq:LZMLZEFzimple}].
+While this case is especially simple, this mode equivalence actually generalizes to a much broader class of systems, described by the following corollary to Theorem.~\ref{thm:isomorphic}: \begin{corollary} Consider a LZM $\vbuLZM$ and a LZEF $\vbfLZEF$ related by Eq.~\eqref{eq:isomorphism}.
+The two modes are parallel, $\vbuLZM \parallel \vbfLZEF$, if and only if they are eigenmodes of Hessian. \end{corollary} We explore some implications of this statement for the design of metamaterials in the next section.